OmarGaafar1/Train-Booking-System/README.md

 - **Admin Panel:** Admin users have additional functionalities for managing trains and trips.
   - **Train Management:** Admin users can add new trains, delete trains, and view the list of all trains.
   - **Trip Management:** Admin users can add new trips, delete trips, and view the list of all trips.
+  - **Application Management:** Admin can generate reports showing all the information about all the user

 ## Technologies Used